jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

         )
         ...

+  the terminal stil shows passing tests

-  I can use the calculation directly and remove the ``difference`` variable
+* I can use the calculation directly and remove the ``difference`` variable

   .. code-block:: python